Post

 Syncing Changes from Other Machines

-When you push changes from another machine:
+When changes are pushed from another machine:

 1. Pull in the worktree: